Implementation Guide for Employee Records Management (ERM)

 About

-The purpose of this guide is to provide a comprehensive outlines for the essential steps for a successful implementation of the VisualVault solution, Employee Records Management (HR-1).
+This implementation guide outlines the essential steps for a successful implementation of the Employee Records Management (ERM) solution powered by VisualVault.

-• Empty State: The source database will be empty (no data), which allows it to be used as a blank slate for new projects.
+• Empty State: The database template excludes or anonymizes customer data, providing a blank slate for new projects.

 What is a Clone Database?

-A clone database is a complete, exact copy of the source database.
+A clone database is a complete, exact copy of the database template.
 It replicates the structure, data, and configurations of the source database.
 Implementation teams are responsible and accountable for the clone database.

 Implementation Guide

-1. Initiate a CCF and Support Ticket: Submit a Change Control Form (CCF) along with a support ticket to request the system administrator to clone the source database for Employee Records Management (HR-1).
+• Submit Change Control Form (CCF) with a support ticket and request System Administrator clone the database template for ERM.

 Predefined Features